-With society moving toward modernization and infrastructure development, construction contractors are of high demand.
+With society moving toward modernization and infrastructure development, construction contractors are in high demand.
 In the same vein, the progress of real estate development has increased to phenomenal proportions as more and more people are seeking to build additional living structures on a more limited land area.
-A construction contractor business is considered as a lucrative business venture and is foreseen to remain strong in the years to come.
+A construction contractor business is considered a lucrative business venture and is foreseen to remain strong in the years to come.
 If you are thinking of starting a business, a construction contractor could be a viable option.
 To help you decide better, we will discuss here the things you’ll need to start this business.

 Develop a Strong Business Plan

 A good plan for your potential business is essential if you want to pursue it.
 This will help clear up the specific matters in your business and will also help uncover the unknowns.
 A good business plan should answer the following questions to name a few:

 - What are your skills, expertise, and strong points in your business?

 - What sector/field do you want to venture into (buildings, infrastructure, or industrial)?

 - Who will be your customers and target market?

 - What is the construction landscape in your market area?

 - Who are the major players and your possible competitors?

 - How much are the projected startup and operating costs?